The-AI-Alliance/microsite-template/README-template.md

 ## Creating Your Repo

-These are the main steps:
+These are the main steps, with details below:

 1. Create your repo from the [this template repo](https://github.com/The-AI-Alliance/microsite-template).
 1. Convert placeholder _variables_ to the correct values, using the [`finish-microsite.sh`](https://github.com/The-AI-Alliance/microsite-template/blob/main/finish-microsite.sh) script.